 Paul Pyzowski, CEO, is an entrepreneur and executive whose career has spanned healthcare, life sciences, neurotherapeutics, DNA sequencing, and computer science.
-He founded Altimate: The Precision Psychiatry Company, to apply data science to behavioral health to transform the care of these patients.
+He founded Altimate Health to apply data science to behavioral health to transform the care of these patients.

 Paul was the founding CEO of Aleva Neurotherapeutics, a Swiss-based company that recently received EU approval for the most advanced deep brain stimulation (DBS) system on the market.
 He has served as an executive at several MIT spinout companies, including ANDE, which developed the only US government approved field-use product for human DNA identification.
-He worked closely with the founders of Neuroelectrics, guiding their therapy for pediatric epilepsy through a succesful FDA clinical study.
+He led the sale of Boston Microsystems to Pall Corporation, and the sale of Diagnostic Laboratory Medicine to a national laboratory.
+He also worked closely with the founders of Neuroelectrics, guiding their therapy for pediatric epilepsy through a successful FDA clinical study.

 Paul also has experience in the US healthcare provider market, having managed a hundred-person clinical laboratory assisting physicians treating pain and addiction.
 He started his career in computational physics as a VP and executive officer at Ansoft (NASDAQ: ANST).
 He has a BSEE from Carnegie-Mellon, and an MBA from IMD in Lausanne.